xinleipan/VirtualtoReal-RL/README.md

 This repo contains a [Torch](http://torch.ch/) implementation of our virtual to real reinforcement learning framework.
 The code contains two main parts:
 TORCS car racing simulator and image translation network.
+Stay tuned for more updates.

 ## Citing Virtual to Real Reinforcement Learning for Autonomous Driving